eiffel-wrap-c/WrapC/doc/Readme.md

 The first one is the one you have to create in order to establish the C-Eiffel bridge and register via an agent the Eiffel feature that you want to call on a callback.
 The second one is the Eiffel wrapper of the C glue code generated needed to implement callbacks.

-First let's check the callback dispatcher generated class
+First let's check generated dispatcher class for our example

 	class SAMPLE_CALLBACK_TYPE_DISPATCHER